-5. Concave Shape Intersection Part 2
+6. Concave Shape Intersection Part 2

 So now that we have our algorithm for testing whether two finite lines intersect, we can easily implement the test for whether a point lies within any polygon, whether concave or convex.
-You will recall that the test involves taking a line from the test point to a point guaranteed to be outside the polygon, and counting the number of times it intersects with the polygon's sides.
+You will recall that the test involves taking a line from the test point to a point guaranteed to be outside or, with the polygon's sides.
 As we have vertex details for the polygon, we know the positions of the start and end points of the polygon edges, so the test in C is written as: